The subframe is a critical part of any expedition vehicle build. It is the interface between the vehicle and the habitation module.

 Most large offroad vehicles utilise a ladder chassis design.
 This comprises of two 'C' section rails that are joined by cross members.
 You then bolt all the components that make up the truck to this substructure.

-This Ladder chassis is designed to flex/twist.
+By design, the ladder chassis will flex/twist.
 This acts as a secondary shock absorber that protects the vehicle's components.
 It also adds articulation in the axels, increasing the offroad capability of the vehicle.

-So what happens if you use rigged subframe?
+So what happens if you use a rigid subframe?

 Secondly, and more importantly, those torsional forces are then applied to your habitation module structure.
 This will put significant loads onto the habitation module, and it will end up prematurely failing.
 This could be a minor failure such as water ingress or major failure like fractures that would render it unsafe for road use.

 The solution is a dynamic fixing between the chassis of the vehicle and the subframe.

 At Motorcraft, we offer two solutions.
 A rail on rail subframe and a four-point subframe.

 This consists of two rails positioned on top of the chassis.
 These are rigidly fixed at the rear of the vehicle and then fastened at the front with spring bolts.